collabnix/robomaster/README.md

 ## Hacking into Robomaster

-Took some time, but now we have finally root access to the Robomaster S1.
-The following instructions are for Windows 10 users, but it should also work for any other OS.

 ### What you need

 - Android SDK Platform‐Tools (https://developer.android.com/studio/releases/platform‐tools)
 - Micro USB Cable
 - Latest Robomaster S1 App & Firmware
+- Windows 10 (might or mightn't work for MacOS)

 ### Step by step instructions

-- Unzip the Android SDK Platform‐Tools.
-Any directory will do for now.
-Remember the path, we will need it later.
+- Unzip the Android SDK Platform‐Tools somewhere in your system
-- Use the Intelligent Controller Micro USB Port (8) and connect the S1 to your computer:
+- Use the Intelligent Controller Micro USB Port and connect the S1 to your computer.
-Please be aware that no other Android device should be connected via USB!
 - Start the Robomaster S1 application.
 Go to the Lab, create a new Python application and paste the following code: